 Seaward of the sewage treatment works there is a relatively new concrete boundary wall, which remains in good condition.
 However, this is fronted by a section of seawall, asset 121AB901B0802C03, which is in very poor (failing) condition.
-The crest apron consists of broken rubble, rock, and demolition waste, hence during a storm wave overtopping could easily displace this material and undermine the boundary wall.
+The crest apron consists of broken rubble, rock, and demolition waste, hence during a storm wave overtopping could displace this material and undermine the boundary wall.

 The old in-situ concrete seawall has limited protection from rock armour at the toe.
-The most northern part of the sea wall appears to have collapsed and been filled in with rock/rubble armour, image lower left.
-There appears to have been a loss of the defence level at the northern end of the asset, and the asset to the north (121AB901B0802C04) is being undercut.
-As noted in the previous reports, it is recommended that a capital improvement scheme is considered for this section due to the high value infrastructure located to the rear.
+The most northern part of the sea wall appears to have collapsed leading to significant wash out of material behind the defence line.
+A scour hole 10-15m across has developed since 2018, with the edge of the hole approx. 3m away from the boundary wall of the sewage treatment works.

+It is recommended that urgent remedial measures are undertaken locally to reduce risk of further washout, and that a capital improvement scheme is undertaken for this section due to the high value infrastructure located to the rear.

-Sea wall in similar condition to 2016.
+Sea wall in similar condition to 2018.
 (Asset Ref.
 No. 121B901B0802C03)

-Rock armour in similar poor condition to 2016.
+Rock armour in poor condition similar to previous inspections.
 (Asset Ref.
 No. 121B901B0802C03)